What determines sperm health?

 - Quality: He is most likely to be fertile if more than 4 percent of his sperm have a normal shape and structure.
 A normal sperm has an oval head and a long tail, which work together to propel it forward.
-Sperm with large, small, tapered or crooked heads or kinky, curled or double tails are less likely to fertilize an egg.
+Sperm with large, small, tapered crooked heads or kinky, curled, or double tails are less likely to fertilize an egg.

 - Motility: To reach the egg, sperm have to move on their own — wriggling and swimming the last few inches to reach and penetrate the egg.
 He's most likely to be fertile if more than 40 percent of his sperm are moving.

 How long do sperm live?

 Sperm exposed to air, deposited on clothing, bed linens, or toilet seats, for example, dry out very quickly and die, usually within minutes after ejaculation.

 A sperm sample collected in a sterile container at body temperature may remain alive for several hours, but the sperms' fertilizing capability drops dramatically within 60 minutes after ejaculation.

 Sperm that moves from the vagina into the uterus can survive longer.
 Studies have shown that conception is possible up to five to six days after intercourse.
 It is quite possible for some sperm to survive that long in the uterus, usually in the cervical mucus or the fallopian tubes.
 However, that is not typical.
 Most sperm die in the uterus within 24-48 hours after ejaculation, so the more time that has passed after ejaculation, the less likely the egg will be fertilized.

 In excellent laboratory conditions and in a nutrient medium, they can remain alive for up to seven days.
 Sperm can be frozen at extremely low temperatures (but not in the refrigerator) and survive for years.